 Buy an existing business

 You might decide to buy an existing decorating business rather than start your own venture from scratch.
-Buying a going concern can mean that:
+Buying a going concern can mean that the products, customers, regular sales, staff, premises and equipment are already in place.

 If the business you're thinking of buying is a small one, look carefully at what you're actually getting for your money.
 Small decorating businesses may not have much in the way of assets, so you'll need to make sure you're getting good value if you're paying for things like goodwill, contacts lists and perhaps some ongoing long term contracts.